lavanet/docs/docs/specs/add-spec.md

 ## ℹ️ Context
 Creating a new specification in the Lava ecosystem is important for those aiming to extend or introduce new functionalities within the network.
+Lava is modular; entirely new APIs, additional chains, and indexers can be supported without modifications to the Lava Protocol.
 In Lava, a specification, often referred to as a 'spec', acts as a foundational blueprint that details the APIs, required methods, compute unit costs, and expected behavior pertinent to a specific chain or application.

+Contributors play a vital role in Lava by adding new specs.
+Becoming a contributor to Lava is one of the most significant roles to play in the entire ecosystem.
+At Mainnet, it is planned for Contributors to be rewarded by the economics of the protocol.
+Creating new specs is not only a way to expand Lava, but has many other benefits: it builds a community of providers for an in-demand API, it allows modular changes to API collections on an as-needed basis, and it gives an opportunity to potentially earn rewards as a maintainer and creator of the spec.
+The contribution of new specs is highly appreciated and necessary endeavor for securing and improving web3 infrastructure.

 ## 🏗️ Essential Steps